 - Close the Upgrade – New Version window, and then close the Microsoft Dynamics NAV Windows client.

 If the customer has changed the Read/Write/Modify/Delete/Execute settings for any of the standard permissions, or customized default permission sets in any way, you must merge these changes into the default permissions sets and permissions that are included in Microsoft Dynamics NAV 2013 R2.
 You can use XMLport 104001 Import/Export Roles and XMLport 104002 Import/Export Permissions to export the new default roles and permissions from the CRONUS International Ltd. demonstration database in Microsoft Dynamics NAV 2013 R2.
 You can add control add-ins in the Control Add-ins window in the Microsoft Dynamics NAV Windows client.
-For more information, see How to: Register a Windows Client Control Add-in.
 For example, the following client control add-ins are available from the Microsoft Dynamics NAV 2013 R2 product media:

 - In the Upgrade – New Version window, choose Mark/Delete Upgrade Toolkit.